 Capitalised maintenance—Duxbury calculationsThe basis of Duxbury calculationsA Duxbury calculation is an actuarial calculation designed to identify...

-The factual background to the orders sought by the pursuer in their initial writ or summons.
+The legal basis for the orders sought by the pursuer in their initial writ or summons, or by the defender in their defences.